 Romans is USC’s Accreditation Liaison Officer (ALO), administering all processes related to USC’s accreditation through the Senior Commission of the Western Association of Schools and Colleges (WSCUC).
 As ALO, he produces self-studies and annual reports, organizes campus visits in connection with WSCUC, and consults with academic units on matters related to program effectiveness, learning assessment, online programs, and specialized and professional accreditation.

 Romans manages USC’s strategic planning process, serving as lead writer for the 2011 USC Strategic Vision: Matching Deeds to Ambitions and the 2018 USC Strategic Plan: Answering the Call.
-He oversees the Office of Postdoctoral Affairs, directs the Progressive Degree Program, which allows undergraduates to earn a master’s degree in as little as one year beyond their bachelor’s studies, and serves as Provost liaison to the University Committee on Curriculum (UCOC).
+He oversees the Office of Postdoctoral Affairs and serves as Provost liaison to the University Committee on Curriculum (UCOC).